 Among the Montessori visual mobiles, the Montessori Butterfly mobile is often the most visually striking.
-Bright colours, delicate shapes, and gentle movement make it captivating not only for babies but for adults as well.
+Bright colours, delicate shapes, and gentle movement make it captivating not only for infants but for adults as well.

 By the time this mobile is introduced, babies have already spent several weeks observing earlier Montessori mobiles.
 Their visual system has gradually developed the ability to track movement, shift their gaze between objects, and notice finer details.
-The Butterfly mobile builds on these abilities.
+This mobile builds on these abilities.
 Its multiple elements move independently through space, inviting the eyes to follow shifting colours and shapes for longer periods of time.

 What the Montessori Butterfly Mobile Looks Like